Week

 You

-an entrée or used to bake breads, pies and cakes.
+to an entrée or used to bake breads, pies

-top three vegetables as a source for adding potassium to your diet.
-They are also
+as a source for adding potassium to your diet.

 - Sweet